-Consistent with our management of natural peril catastrophe exposures, we take a similarly focused and analytical approach to the management of man-made catastrophes.
+Consistent with the Company's management of natural peril catastrophe exposures, the Company takes a similarly focused and analytical approach to the management of man-made catastrophes.
 Man-made catastrophes are harder to model in terms of assumptions regarding intensity and frequency.
-For these risks, we couple the vendor models (where available) with our bespoke modeling and underwriting judgement and expertise.
-This allows us to take advantage of business opportunities related to man-made catastrophe exposures particularly where we can measure and limit the risk sufficiently as well as obtain risk-adequate pricing.
+For these risks, the Company couples the vendor models (where available) with its bespoke modeling and underwriting judgement and expertise.
+This allows the Company to take advantage of business opportunities related to man-made catastrophe exposures particularly where the Company can measure and limit the risk sufficiently as well as obtain risk-adequate pricing.